New Zealand Liberal Federation

-The New Zealand Liberal Federation was a defunct laissez-faire Liberal Party that was formed to stand electoral candidates in the mid-1950s.
+The New Zealand Liberal Federation was a laissez-faire Liberal Party that was formed to stand electoral candidates in the mid-1950s.

 History

 The party was formed at a meeting in Lower Hutt on 8 May 1956 with the intention of standing candidates at the 1957 general election.
 The meeting was hosted by A. J. Pascoe who was a former executive member of the Social Credit Party before he had resigned from the party.
 Around 40 persons attended some from as far away as Palmerston North and Masterton including the provisional party president, James Hill-Motion.
 Pascoe said that the party was based partly on a modification of his own financial ideas and partly on "Seddon liberalism."